 Please note Elevation Certificates must be fully completed and will be checked by the City for conformance prior to acceptance - see CRS EC Checklist

 All requests for a LOMA are done directly between the homeowner and FEMA - the City is not involved

 (see the "How to Request a LOMA or LOMR-F" link at the bottom of this webpage for more information).
 However, the City will need a copy of your approved LOMA for our files for compliance with NFIP requirements.
 Therefore please notify us at (510) 747 - 7930 in order that we may receive a copy of your approved LOMA from FEMA for our files.

 Residential Construction in Special Flood Hazard Areas

-After the new maps are effective, all new and improved structures (cost of which equals or exceeds 50% of the market value of the structure, tracked over a 3-year period) within the identified floodplain will be required to elevate the structure above the BFE, get an Elevation Certificate, and file it with the City.
+All new and "substantially improved" structures (the cost of which equals or exceeds 50% of the market value of the structure, tracked over a 3-year period) within the identified floodplain will be required to elevate the structure above the BFE, obtain an Elevation Certificate, and file it with the City.

-The City created a PDF document answering frequently asked questions to serve as a guide to residential construction within Special Flood Hazard Areas.
+The City has created a PDF document to answer frequently asked questions and to serve as a guide to residential construction within the Special Flood Hazard Area.
 Download the PDF here: FAQ and Construction Guide(PDF, 66KB)